Fables7/Fridge-App/README.md

 - Need to buy list

 # Future code updates
-- Need to change to Axios and REact Query instead of my existing Fetch requests to optimise app and follow better practices
+- Need to change to Axios and React Query instead of my existing Fetch requests to optimise app and follow better practices
+- Add React JoyRide to do a help tour of the app